 Hindenburg says Aphria spent $280 million for apparently worthless assets in Jamaica, Argentina and Colombia.
 The report says a few insiders might have benefited from these financial dealings, at the expense of majority shareholders.
 Aphria has dismissed the accusations as slanderous.

-APHA shares plunged in the immediate wake of these revelations, but has since recovered somewhat as enthusiasm for the overall marijuana market remains strong.
+APHA shares plunged in the immediate wake of these revelations, but the stock has since recovered as enthusiasm for the overall marijuana market remains strong.

 Overall Aphria Forecast And Prediction For 2019